An open-source robotics system for high-throughput lifespan and behavioral phenotyping in C. elegans.

 - Data integrity – science is in the midst of a reproducibility crisis.
 The causes of this crisis are multifactorial, but range from simple statistical errors, like inadequate sample size, to outright data fabrication.
 Systems like the WormBot that automatically create archival time-stamped digital observations that can easily be blinded, shared, and reexamined are an important tool in addressing this crisis.
 In this aspect, automation itself is also beneficial, as it is designed to be carried out by machines and is therefore necessarily more highly controlled owing to the limitations of these mechanical systems.
 Automation also allows for larger sample sizes, decreased experimenter bias, and fewer human errors during data collection.
 All of these factors point to laboratory automation tools like the WormBot revolutionizing the scale, rigor, and scope of science in the future.

-The WormBot was originally conceived in the Kaeberlein lab for high-throughput screening of survival experiments to be performed in alternative gas environments.
+The WormBot was originally conceived in the Kaeberlein lab for high-throughput screening of survival experiments.
 However, the flexible nature of the system was attractive to other users and we were encouraged to release it to the wider worm community.
-Version 1 of the system is available as open access.
-The current version 3 has improved capabilities, including incubation, image quality, and stability, and is available as a service through the Core.
+Instruction for constructing Version 1 of the system are available as open access.
+The current version 3 has improved capabilities, including incubation, image quality, and stability, and is available as a service through the Invertebrate Longevity and Healthspan Core.